 My Favorite: ChiaoGoo Tunisian Crochet Interchangeable Set with CablesCheck on Amazon Check on Etsy

 NEW!
 ChiaoGoo now makes this fabulous Tunisian crochet interchangeable hook set with their SPIN feature!

-When working with an extended hook, the cable usually flops around and hinders your progress because you are trying so hard to keep it from turning.
+When working with an extended hook, the cable usually flops around and hinders your progress because you are trying to keep it from turning.

 No more battling with your cabled hook!